Director of U.S. Immigration and Customs Enforcement

-The Director of the U.S. Immigration and Customs Enforcement (ICE) is a civilian official in the United States Department of Homeland Security.
+The director of the U.S. Immigration and Customs Enforcement (ICE) is a civilian official in the United States Department of Homeland Security.
 During July 2010 the position's title was changed from Assistant Secretary for U.S. Immigrations and Customs Enforcement.

-The Director is in charge of the day-to-day operations of more than 7000 Homeland Security Investigations Agents (HSI) that are the primary investigative component of ICE and 6000 Enforcement and Removal Operations Officers (ERO).
-ICE is an agency with the United States Department of Homeland Security and the director reports to the United States Secretary of Homeland Security and the United States Deputy Secretary of Homeland Security.
+The director is in charge of the day-to-day operations of more than 7000 Homeland Security Investigations (HSI) agents that are the primary investigative component of ICE and 6000 enforcement and removal operations officers (ERO).
+ICE is an agency with the United States Department of Homeland Security and the director reports to the United States secretary of homeland security and the United States deputy secretary of homeland security.